 Folks in your church shouldn’t have to work hard to see volunteer opportunities.
 They should be shared everywhere:

 - Church app

-As often as possible, include an idea of the kind of commitment required with every service opportunity.
-If someone decides to help out and then finds out that it requires more hours than they were led to believe, it can have a negative impact on their willingness to serve in the future.
+As often as possible, include the commitments tied to the service opportunity.
+If someone decides to help, then finds out it requires more hours than they were led to believe, it can have a negative impact on their willingness to serve in the future.

 3. SAVE THE BEST JOBS FOR NEW VOLUNTEERS